Skip to content

 Alaska Airlines expects the electronic tags to reduce the time travelers spend dropping off their checked bags by 40 percent, per the statement.
 They should also help shorten lines at the airlines’ kiosks in the airport.

-“Fifty percent of our guests check in a bag and that means they need a bag tag because the bag tag is needed to route it through the whole system,” Charu Jain, Alaska Airlines’ senior vice president of merchandising and innovation, tells TechCrunch.
+“Fifty percent of our guests check in a bag and that means they need a bag tag because the bag tag is needed to route it through the whole system,” Charu Jain, Alaska Airlines’ senior vice president of merchandising and innovation, tells TechCrunch

 The airline plans to roll out the technology in phases, starting with travelers flying through California’s San Jose International Airport in late 2022.
 Alaska Airlines will initially provide free tags to about 2,500 frequent fliers, then the company will make the tags available for purchase to all of its loyalty program members in early 2023.
 The airline did not share the anticipated price of the tags; however, they’re listed as starting at around $72 on Bagtag’s website.